Blake, Cassels & Graydon: History

 In 2012, Blakes donated C$383,000 to the Fondation du Centre hospitalier de l'Université de Montréal (CHUM) and the McGill University Health Centre Foundation's (MUHC) joint corporate campaign to raise funds for university hospitals.

 In 2013, Blakes assisted the 160 Girls project, an initiative promoted by non-profit organization The Equality Effect, achieve a landmark victory where Kenyan law enforcement officials were ordered to investigate and prosecute crimes of sexual violence.

 In 2017, Blakes launched Nitro powered by Blakes, a program that provides access to legal services for emerging technology companies.

-In 2019, Blakes was recognized as "one of Canada's Best Diversity Employers" for the eighth time by Mediacorp Canada Inc. (previous wins include 2008 to 2011 and 2015 to 2017).
-The firm was also named Canada Law Firm of the Year in the Who’s Who Legal Awards for the 11th consecutive year.

-Blakes was named one of Canada’s Best Diversity Employers for 2022 by Mediacorp Canada Inc., an honour we have received 12 times since 2008.

-In 2022, the firm received the most top-tier rankings by practice area of any Canadian law firm for the sixth consecutive year in Chambers Global: The World’s Leading Lawyers for Business.
-In addition, the Firm’s lawyers continue to be recognized as leaders in their fields in The Canadian Legal Lexpert Directory, Canada's leading guide to lawyers.